andrewhessler/heffree-dev/src/assets/blog/project-timewaste-pre.md

 ## Why an MMORPG Simulation?
 I'm pretty nostalgic for the days of WoW and EverQuest.
 EverCrack was a potential name I considered.
 I'm so sick of being inundated with media, I miss just sitting in a town studying, chatting, hearing about what's going on in the (game) world.
-Basically I miss down time.
+Basically I miss downtime.
 I don't have any delusion that this will recreate that, but I am interested to see what it does become.
 I've been reading the reviews of Erenshor and people seem pretty geeked.

 I also want to create cool imagery and worlds.
 And to essentially have a sandbox.
 I really want to make an amazing atmosphere.